Nels2/CW-Automation/README.md

 This is merely a project I decided to go about to learn how to web scrape.
 I actually plan to use this script to automate opening tickets/closing tickets in ConnectWise, along with running a script in ConnectWise Automate that handles the ticket's issue.
 Feel Free to use..
 Requires selenium and geckodriver.
-# NOTICE: This project may no longer work as it is no longer being actively maintained.
-Office365 & ConnectWise may put out an update that no longer allows my script to work.
-On top of that, Automate is being phased out for Continuum by ConnectWise.
-That makes this script obselete.
-Use at your own discretion.
+# NOTICE: This project is now being worked on again. it will be slow, but there will be a re-write and more to come soon!
 CW-Automation is project I took on to teach myself how to web-scrape, and to make noise tickets a thing of the past.
 These/this script(s) is product of hours of research and testing.
 # Step 1 - Starting Out
 To start you **need** a *nix VM or *nix Machine.
 Works on mac as well(Tested on Big Sur) You need Python 3.5+ & Distro does not matter.
 I used Arch btw.